 A small complaint can quickly snowball into significant disciplinary and legal action.
 Without comprehensive malpractice insurance, an NP will find themselves far out of their depth in attempting to defend themselves.
-Whether the case is in front of a board of nursing or in the court system, the costs can be significant.
+The costs can be significant whether the case is in front of a board of nursing or in the court system.

 “To mount a defense on a healthcare provider liability case, I’d say you’re looking at $100,000 to $200,000 in legal fees and expert witness fees,” Klein says.
 “Chances are you don’t want to pay that out of your own pocket.
 NPs must have their own malpractice or liability insurance, beyond what an employer may offer, and particularly with coverage for license defense.”

 Different Types of Malpractice Insurance for NPs

 The most important distinction in malpractice insurance policies for NPs is between claims-made policies and occurrence-based policies:

 - Claims-made policies only offer coverage for incidents that are reported, or that occur, while you have that particular insurance policy.